Accessibility Menu

 Other areas of inquiry include optimizing tracking devices of the contaminants in hydrological systems and creating data-driven methods and tools to detect faults in structures such as bridges and nuclear plants.

 “As one of the organizers of the meeting,” says Epshteyn, “I was really impressed by how diverse the topics were, and how detailed the presenters were, from the U and across the nation, in explaining their research.”
-Meetings like these, generously funded by American taxpayers through the NSF, speak to the broad range of complex problems that need to be addressed to maintain the pace of scientific, engineering, technological and societal discoveries.

 The rich tapestry of research in the computational mathematics space, on display at the U conference, demonstrated the real potential for making our world more efficient, safer, kinder and more livable all while growing the economy.
 “Making the connection between high-level research with real-life, day-to-day outcomes can elude all of us at times,” Epshteyn acknowledges.
 Not so at the NSF’s CompMath meeting.
 During the conference, it became self-evident that we are on the cusp of innovations in many closely connected areas, such as engineering and the deployment of next generation materials to design, for example, robust techniques for cryo-electron microscopy.
 “It’s exciting to see how research in applied and computational mathematics leads to all of these advancements,” says Epshteyn.

-The conference also fielded several engaging panel discussions which provided beneficial mentoring to early-career participants—the students, post-doctoral researchers and junior researchers who make up the newest crop of skilled scientists and engineers.
+The conference also fielded several engaging panel discussions which provided beneficial mentoring to early-career participants — the students, post-doctoral researchers and junior researchers who make up the newest crop of skilled scientists and engineers.

 In all, the NSF CompMath Meeting 2025 brilliantly showcased the state-of-the art developments in research and education in the computational mathematics field.
 It created a supportive and engaging atmosphere for new interactions and collaborations among participants while fostering a greater sense of community for computational mathematicians.